 Prophet Muhammad, peace and blessings be upon him, said, “He who does not thank people, does not thank Allah” (Ahmad, Tirmidhi).

-- It’s frustrating when children don’t finish up all the food on the plate but Alhamdulillah you were able to put that food infront of them.
-In many parts of the world many parents would give anything to put a single morsel of food in their children’s mouths.
+- It’s frustrating when children don’t finish up all the food on the plate but Alhamdulillah you were able to put that food in front of them.

 - The house is never clean but be grateful you have a protection of roof over your head.

-- The dishes never get done, there’s always a pile of laundry to wash, iron and fold but Alhamdulillah for a family to feed and clothe.
+- The sink is always full of dishes, there’s always a pile of laundry to wash, iron, and fold but Alhamdulillah for a family to feed and clothe.

 - Getting to stay at home with children means getting to witness when they reach all their milestones.

 - It’s easy to get frustrated at your husband for not helping around the house, but express your thanks to him for working hard outside the house so you can run things smoothly in the house.

 A journal can be helpful in reflecting on all the blessings in our lives.
 It can also help us keep sight of things we tend to take for granted.

 Make a visual reminder of all the things which remind you to be grateful.